ZipFood-IO/docs/docs/client-onboarding.md

 # ZIPFood Client Onboarding Guide

-Created by: Mark Serbol
-Created time: July 23, 2025 8:18 AM
-Category: Client, Onboarding
-Last edited by: Mark Serbol
-Last updated time: July 23, 2025 9:23 AM
+**Tags:** `Client` `Onboarding` `Business Setup`

-As a ZIPFood Client, you’ll complete onboarding to set up your business account and enable order placement.
-Here’s what each step means:
+As a ZIPFood Client, you'll complete onboarding to set up your business account and enable order placement.
+Here's what each step means:

 ## **1. Business Information**